 You will also attend the Cohort Launch Event on 16 May 2020 where you will meet the participants in your unit, other Consultant Social Workers and learn more about the programme.
 Think Ahead hosts four Consultant Social Worker Development Meetings across the year which includes fully funded and bespoke leadership training.
 Consultant Social Workers are highly recommended to attend these events to support development in their roles.
 You will have regular contact from a Think Ahead Practice Specialist.
 (Practice Specialists are Think Ahead staff – they are qualified mental health social workers with a range of experience managing multi-disciplinary teams and services.
 Their role is to ensure that the quality of the practice placement experience is of a high standard and support partner organisations in delivering this.)

-The role is a full-time equivalent secondment or fixed term contract post.
+The role is a full-time 12 Month Secondment post.
 If you currently practice as an Approved Mental Health Professional or Best Interests Assessor, you will continue to carry out statutory duties during the course of your secondment at a maximum of twice a month.
-There will be a salary enhancement in line with practice education roles.

 Contract

-Full-time equivalent secondment opportunity.
+Full-time secondment opportunity.

 Training starts in July 2020.

-Start date no later than mid-August 2020; end date September 2021.
+Start date August 2020; end date September 2021.

 Key accountabilities